Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 and this can be enough in case the expertise is itself considered uncontroversial, or you somehow trust the meta-expertise of the referrers themselves.

-For important decisions on topics where the expertise ceases to be uncontroversial, or when you can't defer your meta-expertise to other experts, you will want to follow some meta-principles that will help you identifying actual experts while rejecting frauds who disguise as experts.
+For important decisions on specialized topics where the expertise ceases to be obvious and uncontroversial, or when you can't defer your meta-expertise to other experts, you will want to follow some meta-principles that will help you identify actual experts while rejecting frauds who disguise as experts.
 One technique is to ask the potential expert to explain to you the issues at stake, and counter the objections that you may have gleaned from various sources.
 Lacking the expertise yourself, you may not be able to fully judge